-VM2 is a patented feature that allows the status information for HiQnet-enabled AKG Wireless Microphone systems to be displayed directly within the channel strip that they are connected to.
-This feature takes advantage of Harman's HiQnet network control protocol and brings many benefits including streamlining of the workflow and increase in speed of problem diagnosis.
+VM2 is a feature that allows the status information for HiQnet-enabled AKG wireless microphone systems and Shure ULXD / QXLD wireless microphone systems to be displayed directly within the channel strip that they are connected to.
+In addition Shure receiver gain and mute can be controlled directly from the Vi channel strip.
+This feature takes advantage of Harman's HiQnet network control protocol (AKG) or Shure's ACN protocol and brings many benefits including streamlining of the workflow and increase in speed of problem diagnosis.